Ngufor-emmanuella/personal-portfolio/README.md

 ### Install

-- Copy the github link for the repository [repository link]( https://ngufor-emmanuella.github.io/personal-portfolio/)
+- Copy the github link for the repository
 - Open the git terminal and type git clone then paste the repository link

 ### Run tests